gitcyco/countmedown/README.md

 Example of file ".env"  (this file is in your project root folder):
 (plain text file, full name .env)

-# be sure to use the quotes to surround your values if they may have strange characters or spaces
+Be sure to use the quotes to surround your values if they may have strange characters or spaces
 ```shell
 PW = 'password'
 USER = 'username'